State of M&A Data Rooms — Q1 2026 Read the report →

 • Good fit signals: You're not "fintech as a feature"—you're building a real financial product with clear risk ownership.

-5) Ninclude (Egypt-backed fintech fund) — the institutional fintech powerhouse
+5) Nclude (Egypt-backed fintech fund) — the institutional fintech powerhouse

 Best for: Fintech companies that can become infrastructure, scale quickly, and partner with major institutions.

-• Why they're top-tier: Ninclude is backed by major Egyptian banks and was launched as a fintech-focused fund (originally announced at $85M).
+• Why they're top-tier: Nclude is backed by major Egyptian banks and was launched as a fintech-focused fund (originally announced at $85M).
 (Wamda)

-• 2025 scale signal: Banque Misr states Ninclude has $105M AUM with a $150M target, describing it as the largest fintech-focused fund in Africa.
+• 2025 scale signal: Banque Misr states Nclude has $105M AUM with a $150M target, describing it as the largest fintech-focused fund in Africa.
 (Banque Misr)

-• Platform evolution in 2025: DPI announced it would advise/manage the Ninclude platform via its venture arm, with an Egypt-based team.
+• Platform evolution in 2025: DPI announced it would advise/manage the Nclude platform via its venture arm, with an Egypt-based team.
 (DPI)

 • How to pitch them: Be ready for "institutional-grade" expectations: governance, compliance, security, and credible partnerships.